 Things To Do at Golden Nugget

-Stage Bar, which can be found on the exterior of Golden Nugget under the Fremont Street Canopy, offers the opportunity to grab a drink to-go, or to sit and watch the unique assortment of people that visit Vegas as they pass by.
+Stage Bar, which can be found on the exterior of Golden Nugget under the Fremont Street Canopy, offers the opportunity to grab a drink to go, or to sit and watch the unique assortment of people that visit Vegas as they pass by.

-Eat a top-tier steak: While we can’t independently verify Vic & Anthony’s claim to be one of the 10 best steakhouses in the country, we can confirm that they are among the best in Vegas.
+Eat a top-tier steak: While I can’t independently verify Vic & Anthony’s claim to be one of the 10 best steakhouses in the country, I can confirm that they are among the best in Vegas.

-The Tank is built around a 200,000 aquarium that gives you the illusion of swimming with the sharks.
+The Tank is built around a 200,000 aquarium that gives you the illusion of swimming with sharks.
 Adding to the allure is the waterslide that sends guests right through the middle of the shark-infested aquarium via a clear tube.

 A secondary pool, The Hideout is a 21+ experience that features a smaller body of water and a lowkey poolside bar.